kofi-abaasah/google-fiber-support/README.md

-## 4. Run the scripts in the order listed in a python notebook
+## 4. Run the scripts in the order listed in a python notebook.
+The first file depends on the other.
 python G_Fiber_Process.ipynb
 python G_Fiber_Analyze.ipynb